Intensive in-home counselor jobs in Boise, ID - 120 jobs

 at Clarvida - Idaho

 Clarvida's success is built on the strength of our people: individuals who bring the right skills and a deep commitment to our mission of improving lives and communities.
 Our employees are empowered to bring their full potential to the table, ensuring long-term success for our team and those we serve.
-Adult Crisis Center Therapist PRNAs a PRN Clinician / Therapist with our Clarvida Community Crisis Center of Southwest Idaho team, you will focus on de-escalation techniques, identify the client's immediate needs and providing clinical treatment to facilitate them in discharging from the crisis center.
+Part Time Adult Crisis Center Therapist As a Clinician / Therapist with our Clarvida Community Crisis Center of Southwest Idaho team, you will focus on de-escalation techniques, identify the client's immediate needs and providing clinical treatment to facilitate them in discharging from the crisis center.
 The position works with adults to complete crisis and risk factor assessments, provide crisis counseling services, and conducting individual therapy.
 In addition, the Crisis Center Clinician will collaborate with treatment team members, create discharge/aftercare plans to ensure ongoing stabilization for clients leaving the crisis center, and be responsible for reporting legal, ethical or safety issues.
 The staff at our Community Crisis Center work as part of an interdisciplinary team focusing on crisis intervention skills to de-escalate, treat and stabilize behavioral health needs of individuals.
-Perks:
+Perks of this role:

-Daytime, evening, weekend hours available
+Daytime, evening, and weekends available

 No client cancellations or travel